Aman919/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-My first resource as part of practise
+My first resource as part of practise, Now its a manual change